 Finally, adrienne maree brown says that we—those with identities of struggle—says that we must claim our own liberation.

 It is clear to me that we can only claim liberation once we’ve claimed dignity, and even a farther reach for some of us, joy.
-(For me, as you’ve seen, it is the other direction that is hard, but I know that for me, joy is the elusive piece.)
+(For me, as you’ve seen, it is the other direction that is hard, but I know that for some, joy is the elusive piece.)
 Liberation only comes out of difficult wrestling with those with privilege.

 Because those of you with privilege, relative to these things I have named – using myself just as an example – need to let go.
 You need to relinquish your hold on the wand of power and the right to that power.
 Otherwise, you risk having it wrenched from you by the furious and indignant people you (whether intentionally or unintentionally) crush toward the ground.